 For the volunteer who wants to make a more regular commitment, Wildlands Trust needs help in the following positions:

 Assist Wildlands Trust by helping us to monitor our most visited properties.
 Once you go through our training program, you will be able to monitor your adopted property on your own schedule and submit property reports electronically.
-For this position, we request a commitment of at least 3 hours per month.
+For this position, we request a commitment of 2 to 3 hours per month.

 Join us in the office to help keep on top of things.
 Work alongside staff to review property files, do data entry, and help with general filing and mailings.
 For this position, we request a commitment of 2 hours per week.

 We have many beautiful new native plantings on our property, and we could use some assistance keeping our plants watered and weeded on a regular basis.
-For this position, we request a commitment of 1-2 hours per week.
+For this position, we request a commitment of 1-2 hours per week through the late Spring, Summer, and early Fall.

 Occasional Volunteer Opportunities